Houdanait/Houdanait.github.io/_pages/about.md

 </p>

-I am a Predoctoral Research Fellow at the Stanford Institute of Economic Policy Research working with Professor Matthew Gentzkow. <br />
+I am a Predoctoral Research Fellow at the Stanford Institute of Economic Policy Research working with Professor Matthew Gentzkow.<br />
-Prior to that, I was a trader in the Emerging Markets Debt desk at JP Morgan London. <br /> I hold a BSc. in Economics from University College London. <br />
+Prior to that, I was a trader in the Emerging Markets Debt desk at JP Morgan London.<br /> I hold a BSc. in Economics from University College London.<br />

-My research is motivated by the desire to understand the sources of economic disparities at both the macroscopic and microscopic scale.
-My interests lie in debt sustainability, monetary policy and the dynamics of financial markets.  <br />
+I am interested in studying the behavior of small entities within large omplex systems.
-I am also interested in studying the behavior of agents within complex systems for public policy.
-I am looking at applications in environmental economics, social networks and human capital theory. <br />
+My research interests lie in the dynamics of financial markets, debt sustainability as well as environmental economics, social networks and human capital theory. <br />

 I am a contributor to the [Core-Econ Project](https://www.core-econ.org/). <br />

 You can contact me at hnait at stanford dot edu.